konstantin-921/React-native-android-GoogleMap/README.md

 # Project Title

-This application is a test implementation for demonstrating the work of Google Maps Api for React Native.This implementation works only for android.
+This application is a test implementation for demonstrating the work of Google Maps Api for React Native.
+This implementation works only for android.

 ## Installing